Wireless for Machine Learning: Primer

-The \ac{CoMAC} systems discussed in the previous section provide an attractive solution to the intelligence acquisition problem.
+The \ac{CoMAC} systems discussed in the previous section provide an attractive solution to the \ac{DML} problem.
 However, the technology is dependent on prerequisites that can be difficult to realize in practical scenarios, such as very stringent synchronization and customized hardware.
-Due to the challenges with \ac{CoMAC}, traditional orthogonal communication still has to be considered as a basis for \ac{ML}.
+Due to the challenges with \ac{CoMAC}, digital communications still has to be considered as a basis for \ac{DML}.
+Within digital communications, we consider orthogonal communication methods that leave the physical layer as it is.
+Then, the attention is placed on the data link and network layer, with a particular emphasis on \ac{RRM} protocols for \ac{DML}.

+As explained in Section \ref{sec:introduction}, the problem of \ac{DML} differs in several ways from that of general data communication.
+These differences result in new constraints in terms of computational complexity, training time, training data, and more.
+In this setting, general data communication protocols perform poorly, motivating the design of digital communication protocols tailored to support \ac{DML}.
+In this primer, we will discuss some of these differences in more detail to better understand why new digital protocols are needed.